virjilakrum/zk-lokomotive/README.md

 ## Technical Description:

-The ZK File Transfer process uses advanced cryptographic techniques to ensure that files are transferred securely and privately:
+The ZK File Transfer, process uses advanced cryptographic techniques to ensure that files are transferred securely and privately:

 1. **Encryption and Decryption:** Files are encrypted using a shared secret, which is generated through a secure key exchange mechanism (e.g., Elliptic Curve Diffie-Hellman (ECDH)).
 This ensures that only the recipient, who possesses the corresponding secret, can decrypt and access the file.